Preferred Apartment Communities' (APTS) CEO Joel Murphy on Q3 2020 Results - Earnings Call Transcript

 Aaron Hecht

-Hey guys.
-Good morning.
-Joel, you talked about the sale of the student housing portfolio and corporate governance changes that you guys are attempting to make, is the idea here to allow yourselves to repurchase preferred stock with the proceeds from the student housing sale.
-And what do you expect the balance sheet to look like in near-term and longer-term after you execute on these goals and is there any other plans to dispose of other assets to fundamentally change the balance sheet in the future?
+Hey guys, good morning.
+Joel, you talked about the sale of the student housing portfolio and corporate governance changes that you guys are attempting to make, is the idea here to allow yourselves to repurchase preferred stock with the proceeds from the student housing sale?
+And what do you expect the balance sheet to look like in near-term and longer-term after you execute on these goals?
+And is there any other plan to dispose of other assets to fundamentally change the balance sheet in the future?

 Joel Murphy

-Hey Aaron, thanks.
+Hey, Aaron, thanks.
 Thanks for that question.
 As usual you go to the heart of the matter.
-So look, on redeployment, right now and I know, you know this, until we have the final results of the shareholder vote we can’t discuss any specifics with respect to our use of net proceeds other than what we’ve really said, which you touched on and that’s that, this capital can be used to enhance our balance sheet accretively and we used to grow our core multifamily business through accretive acquisitions in real estate investment lines and grow further earnings from there.
+So look, on redeployment, right now and I know, you know this.
+Until we have the final results of the shareholder vote, we can’t discuss any specifics with respect to our use of net proceeds other than what we’ve really said, which you touched on and that’s that - this capital can be used to enhance our balance sheet accretively and be used to grow our core multi-family business through accretive acquisitions and real estate investment loans and grow further earnings from there.

-So until we get to that point and then really looking at it, and those decisions are made with all this in mind, what we do know and what we do like is, this creates great optionality for the best path forward and creation of long-term value for our shareholders.
+So until we get to that point and then really looking at it, and those decisions are made with all this in mind, what we do know and what we do like is, this creates great optionality for the best path forward and the creation of long-term value for our shareholders.

-Now you also raised, because really on this, it’s not only just capital proceeds on student housing, but you did also raise, does this open the door for sale of additional assets.
+Now you also raised, because really on this, it’s not only just capital proceeds on student housing, but you did also raise, does this open the door for sale of additional assets?
 And the answer to that is sure, if market conditions merit.
-No need to absolutely do it, but we’ll make every decision we made based on where we are at that particular moment, with what that trade looks like.
-With the primary focus on of being accretive both in the short-term and the long-term.
+No need to absolutely do it, but we’ll make every decision we made based on where we are at that particular moment, with what that trade looks like with the primary focus on of being accretive both in the short-term and the long-term.

 Aaron Hecht

-Got it.
+Gotcha.
 That makes sense.
-And then on the retail side, occupancy is obviously been strong and pretty constant most of the year, collections trending up since bottoming out, a little drop here month-over-month in October.
-So wondering, is there an issue maybe with CARES Act money potentially running out for tenants here in near-term.
+And then on the retail side, occupancy has obviously been strong and pretty constant most of the year, collections trending up since bottoming out a little drop here month-over-month in October.
+So wondering, is there an issue maybe with CARES Act money potentially running out for tenants here in near-term?
 Does that caused that little downward move?
 Or is there something else going on?
-And I guess in general, are you seeing an increase or decrease for your retail lease at this point in time?
-And by what degree?
+And I guess in general, are you seeing an increase or decrease for your retail lease at this point in time and by what degree?

 Joel Murphy

 Yes.
 Aaron, I would attribute all of those completely just as to timing.
 We’re not feeling any trend of like, Oh my goodness, anything on funds, certainly a lot of our tenants did take advantage of that and we helped them do that.
-That’s really just more about timing in particular situations, there’s nothing directionally or trend, other than it’s positive.
-And I think, and where you really see this is the increase in leasing activity, both as renewals and then on new leases and really some pricing strength that they’re having and the retail team see and so.
-Yes.
-I don’t view anything other than feeling really good about where we are now.
+That’s really just more about timing in particular situations.
+There’s nothing directionally or trend other than it’s positive.
+And I think - and where you really see this is the increase in leasing activity, both as renewals and then on new leases and really some pricing strength that they’re having on the retail team Scene.
+So, yes, I don’t view anything other than feeling really good about where we are now.

 Aaron Hecht

-Got you.
-And then one more, if I may talked about the migration in your prepared remarks, are you leasing agents at your multifamily communities?
-Are they collecting that data and would you be able to share that with us at this time?
+Gotcha.
+And then one more, if I may.
+You talked about the migration in your prepared remarks, are you leasing agents at your multi-family communities?
+Are they collecting that data?
+And would you be able to share any of that with us at this time?

 Joel Murphy

 Yes, Aaron, we probably do.
 I’m sure that is somewhere in there.
 And we could provide that directionally and it probably does vary by asset.
-So when you kind of mix it all together, I think what we would say is the same trend that [indiscernible] report talked about is just the net migration.
-And the interesting thing about it it’s not like we all just kind of sat around in March and said, wow, look at this.
+So when you kind of mix it all together, I think, what we would say is the same trend that, that ULI report talked about is just the net migration.
+And the interesting thing about it it’s not like we all just kind of sat around in March and said, “Wow, look at this.”
 I mean, this has been the basis of the strategy for the company really since inception across all the product types.

 Aaron Hecht

-Got you.
+Gotcha.
 Thanks for your time.

 Joel Murphy